alimahsim/rsschool-cv/cv.md

 #### About me:

 I am a junior web developer.
 I've been learning JavaScript, HTML, CSS, and React.
-I purpose is to create a web site that be useful for people
+I purpose is to create a website that be useful for people

 #### Tech Skills: